 There are scenic viewpoints along the trail, but the best is at the top overlooking the 250-foot Kent Falls as it flows into the Housatonic River.

 Bulls Covered Bridge is built over the Housatonic River.

-The single lane bridge which was constructed by Jacob and Isaac Bull in 1760, and it still stands today as one of New England’s many covered bridges.
+The single-lane bridge was constructed by Jacob and Isaac Bull in 1760, and it still stands today as one of New England’s many covered bridges.

-You’ll want to get out of your car at this stop on your Connecticut road tip to hear the water below the bridge.
+You’ll want to get out of your car at this stop on your Connecticut road trip to hear the water below the bridge.

 Greenwich CT Fall Foliage

 Next, we take a tour of Greenwich’s spooky season offerings.

 Greenwich Audubon Center